claudiodangelis/claudiodangelis.github.io/about.md

 **2018**

-- started working on the Banco project
+- Started working on the Banco project

 **2017**
 - Focused 100% on my day job